-Nikola’s voice woke him from a restless sleep.
+byNikola’s voice woke him from a restless sleep.

 Through the adjoining wall, the lanky Ukrainian claimed that sex starvation drove him to fuck Dmitri Boscov.
 Such marvelous nonsense brought a smile to Sash’s face.

-Last night, Niko swore he had learned his lesson, delivering a heartfelt apology to Cyril.
 For some damned reason, though, Niko refused to own his mistake before Andrej, and no amount of bullshit flew past that clever boy’s radar.
+With typical indifference, Andrej suggested that Niko must’ve been starving to death if he was willing to hurt Cyril to feed his appetite.

 The faint smell of food woke him, and he glanced at his watch to find four hours had passed.
-He slipped from the sheet and pulled on his briefs.
-He followed the smell from the dark bedroom to the kitchen, where the crock pot steamed with a brisket inside.

-His stomach growled as he touched the pot’s worn metal siding and, through the gathering moister under its glass lid, saw peeled potatoes and carrots in the juice.
+Sash slipped from the sheet and pulled on his briefs.
+He followed the smell to the kitchen, where Cyril’s old crock pot simmered with a brisket inside.
+His stomach growled as he touched the pot’s worn metal siding and, through the moister clogging its lid, saw some peeled potatoes and carrots in the juice.

-With a glass of ice water in his grip, Sash shuffled to the bathroom, emptying the glass in one swallow before removing the laundry basket from the tub.
+A glass of ice water in hand, Sash shuffled to the bathroom.
+He emptied the glass in one swallow before removing the laundry basket from the tub.
 Hot water on full, he opened the case that housed his glass eye, hoping the steam would make it slick enough for comfortable insertion.

-Steaming water sluiced over the scars on his back, the heat lulling him into standing there without washing.
+Hot water sluiced over the scars on his back, the heat lulling him into standing there without washing.
+Outside, the bathroom door opened, and the toilet seat lifted.

 “Cyril,” he called out in Polish.
 “Oil my back.”

-Sash presented his back when the plyglass door slid open.
+Sash presented his back when the door slid open.
 Coolness coated his skin.
 The ointment, bought for him by Cyril, protected his scars from drying against his need for long, scorching showers.

+Once the glass returned to its socket, sinus pressure returned.
+He popped two Advil and pulled on a pair of sweats.
 He needed to air-dry his oiled back by forgoing a shirt, but the boy’s presence didn’t allow for such things.

-Andrej sat at the kitchen table, his shredded brisket dotted with yellow mustard, his potatoes smashed flat and coated with butter.
+Andrej sat at the kitchen table, his shredded brisket dotted with yellow mustard, his potatoes smashed flat and coated with butter, and his skinny legs covered in fine hair and hidden in a pair of Samil’s oversized sweatpants.

-A sleeveless half-shirt clung loosely to his bony shoulders, and around his neck hung Dmitri Boscov’s rosary, a beaded chain of faded blue and white, its cross dangling below his indented navel.
-He sipped ice water from a tall glass.
+A sleeveless half-shirt clung loosely to the boy’s knobby shoulders, and around his neck hung Dmitri Boscov’s rosary, a beaded chain of faded blue and white, its cross dangling below that indented navel.

 Andrej’s eyes studied him.
 “I can wait.”

+Sash loaded a plate with meat, potatoes, and carrots.
+Like Andrej, he enjoyed mustard on his brisket.
 “That’s not a good idea,” he said, sitting down.
 “But you do what you want,”

 “I usually do,” said Andrej, licking his fork.
 “That’s how adulting works.”